muquit/cubic-ubuntu-server-fix/README.md

 ## Installation

-1. A pre-build package is available for your convenience.
+1. A pre-built package is available for your convenience.
 Please download the pre-built .deb package from the [Releases](https://github.com/muquit/cubic-ubuntu-server-fix/releases/tag/1.0.1) page.
 If you want to build the package yourself, please look at the **Building from source** section.
 This package is tested to create custom ISOs from **ubuntu-24.04.2-desktop-amd64.iso** and **ubuntu-24.10-live-server-amd64.iso**.

 2. Install the package:
    ```bash